Ngoakor12/quizzical/README.md

 # Quizzical
-A React web app for learning and testing your trivia knowledge.
+A React game for learning and testing your trivia knowledge.
 [Play here](https://www.ngoako.com/quizzical/)🕹

 Go to [Setup.md](https://github.com/Ngoakor12/quizzical/blob/master/Setup.md) for instructions on how to run the project locally.